rafael/sprintly-org/README.md

     (setq sprintly-product-id "id")

 The assignee-id should be the id of the user that you want the items to be retrieve it from.

+After configuring the plugin, use the following keybinding in a org document to retrieve the items:

+    \M-n